ylpang-8343/Memorize-Ur-Password/README.md

 # Memorize-Ur-Password
-A web application to record your account password.
+A flask-based web application to record your account password.